claresudbery/Git-Playground/readme.md

 	Can also be used for removing a file from the repo but NOT from disk, like this (useful for when you have added files to gitignore after they’ve been committed) git rm --cached /path/to/file

+Fetch vs pull:

+	Fetch will get all commits from the remote and store them locally.
+	Pull is the equivalent of running git fetch immediately followed by git merge.